Silomalo/kq/README.md

 ```
 docker-compose up --build
 ```
-cd into front-end and run
+that will start django and rabbitMQ then avail an API endpoint of :8000 to start the front-end, cd into front-end and run
 ```

 cp .env.example .env
 npm install
 npm run dev